axeloz/vagrant-lamp/README.md

 ### Gulp

 ## Questions / Know issues

+### Mailcatcher

+Mailcatcher is supposed to be started when the VM boots.
+For some reason, this is not always the case.
+In order to start Mailcatcher manually, do SSH to the VM and issue a `killall mailcatcher && mailcatcher --no-quit --ip 0.0.0.0`

 ### Files watching
 Because of VirtualBox, the `watch` command (for Laravel for example) may not work as expected.
 The `watch` command is running on the VM but the source files are located on the host computer and mounted using NFS.
 The `watch` command cannot therefore use default Unix feature.
 You should use the `watch-poll` command instead (for Laraval).
 You may have similar issues with `gulp watch` or `browsersync`.